 - Completed application form.
 Your UC ID number is required on the application.
 The ID number is 9 numbers and begins with 02.
 You can find it on the student portal summary page just above privacy settings.

-- Proof-of-payment of registration fees (credit card statement in the applicant's name or verification from conference that payment has been received and processed)
+- Proof-of-payment of registration fees (credit card statement in the applicant's name or verification from conference that payment has been received and processed).
+Fee cannot include meals.
+See first bullet in Parameters above for additional information.

 Graduate Division Travel Awards are paid as reimbursements of actual expenses incurred by awardees for approved expenses.
 Awardees are required to submit their reimbursement request using MyExpense via MyAccess.
+The award notice sent via email will have instructions on how to submit the MyExpense reimbursement and awardees are encouraged to submit the expenses for payment as quickly as possible.
 Please note that reimbursement requests must be submitted within 45 days from the end of a trip.
-Any expense reports submitted after the 45-day deadline will cause the award to be reported as taxable income.
-Contact Wendy Winkler at [email protected] for more details on the reimbursement process.
+Any expense reports submitted after the 45-day deadline may cause the award to be reported as taxable income.
 After the reimbursement has been approved, it will take one week to process payment.
-Sign up for direct deposit to speed up payment.
+The Controller's Office audits every expense report, so make sure all receipts are attached, and the transaction date(s) and receipt date(s) match.
+Sign up for non-payroll direct deposit to speed up payment.

 Note for students receiving financial aid: Travel awards do not appear in the student financial aid offer letter and will not count against the student's financial aid.